Walk into adventure at 5 Wits! The name originates from Renaissance literature where the five wits were considered to be ... More

 My advice is to go later so you will have a smaller group.
 When the groups get too large, people with poor puzzle skills may end up ruining things for everyone.
 In my case, I was ordering around 9 year olds in no time - I needed to solve the puzzles!

-The state of the art lobby at the Courtyard Boston Milford offers greater flexibility and choices for guests.
-Nestled in
+The state of the art lobby at this Courtyard Boston Norwood hotel offers greater flexibility and choices for guests.
+Enjoy